SCIInstitute/dSpaceX/client/README.md

 This will create a local directory called ./node_modules containing all the source code for dependencies pulled in through the package manager.

-# Building the javascript bundle
+# Build the javascript bundle
     ./dSpaceX/client $ npm run build

 This will create a file called 'client.bundle.js' in the client/build folder.